If you consider the Dalai Lama your teacher, then this article may not be for you. But if you value the truth above all

 Because mine did, for a long time.
 Then I made friends who have been to Tibet.
 And here’s what I can tell you: The media image of Tibet as a place of peace, is a media image, of Tibet as a place of peace.

 The reality in Tibet is shocking.
 Tibet’s reality in the 50’s and before was shocking poverty, an oligarchy, a small rich elite class ruling over a massive poor underclass.
 And punishments for crimes were severe, cutting off of hands for example.
 And in the monasteries of Tibet, sexual abuse was and still is epidemic.
 Most if not all young monks are raped, and beaten.
 Often for years.
-But the DL isn't telling people about this.
+That is a widely acknowledged fact, but the DL isn't telling people about this.

 Doesn’t exactly jive with the media portrayal, does it?
 That’s because idealism is one of our most widespread delusions.
 We want to think that a peaceful, perfect place exists.
 So when it was presented to us, we bought it.
 Even when we had no real evidence to back it up.

 Now let's get back to the Dalai Lama, head of the Tibetan-government in exile: